Monday, February 11, 2008

 Answer: It is hard to legislate common sense.
 We are too old for this.
 We just want to have fun and play ball.
 The proper way to handle an incident would be for both managers to tell everyone to get in the dugout, meet with the umpire, and pull out the rules, which read that taunting, vulgarity, and other derogatory or inflammatory remarks are not allowed.
 After one warning, the next offense is automatic ejection, zero tolerance.
 Those who do not like this can find some other league to play in.

-Question: Does it take a lot of smarts to manage to handle all the B.S. that happened this year?
+Question: Does it take a lot of smarts to manage to handle all the B.S. that happened last year?

 Answer: No, but I did stay at a holiday inn last week.